terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

         }
     ```

-2. Though SRV record name is provided in the variable but it gets stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target` For more information, refer this [link](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).
-Because of this, if you run `terraform plan` after successful `terraform apply`, you will get the following message:
+2. Though SRV record name is provided in the variable, it gets stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target` More information is available [here](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).
+Hence, when `terraform plan` is run after a successful `terraform apply`, you will receive the following message but your infrastructure will remain intact.

     ```
     # module.cis_dns_records[0].ibm_cis_dns_record.dns_records["NAME/SRV"] will be updated in-place
     ~ resource "ibm_cis_dns_record" "dns_records" {